Big Leaf Foundation

 Stability | Building skills through equine-assisted learning

-We’re working with The Heart Centre to offer a specialist equine-assisted learning programme for displaced young people in Surrey.
+We worked with The Heart Centre to offer a specialist equine-assisted learning programme for displaced young people in Surrey.

-The focus then moves to trust and undertaking challenges with their partners (horse and human) where trust is essential, including moving around an obstacle course blindfolded and trekking around the beautiful local bridle paths.
+The focus then moved to trust and undertaking challenges with their partners (horse and human) where trust is essential, including moving around an obstacle course blindfolded and trekking around the beautiful local bridle paths.

 “They loved the equine programme… I have noticed a big change in their emotional wellbeing, they appear more content, are sleeping better, feeling less anxious and looking forward to their future.
 It’s wonderful.”